maddiepdl/faq-accordion-main/README-template.md

 ### Users should be able to:
 - Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
 - View the optimal layout for the interface depending on their device's screen size
+- Navigate the questions and hide/show answers using keyboard navigation
 - See hover and focus states for all interactive elements on the page

 ## In my process, I used: